djmillsuk/homeassistant-pettracer/README.md

 1. Ensure [HACS](https://hacs.xyz/) is installed.
 2. Go to **HACS > Integrations**.
 3. Click the **3 dots** in the top right corner and select **Custom repositories**.
-4. Add the URL of your GitHub repository.
+4. Add the URL of this GitHub repository (https://github.com/djmillsuk/homeassistant-pettracer).
 5. Select **Integration** as the category.
 6. Click **Add**.
 7. Close the modal, find **PetTracer** in the list, and click **Download**.